 She was lying on her side, facing away from us and staring blankly off into space.
 She didn’t even flinch or squirm when Joey shoved his nose in her face to investigate.
 She made no movements at all until I reached down to touch her.
 She slowly lifted her head and turned it towards me, her giant Boston Terrier eyes focusing on my face.

 Clearly I’ve had zero formal medical training with either animals or people, but I knew I shouldn’t touch or move her until I knew where she was hurt.
-The first thing I noticed was that she had blood coming out of her mouth and nose.
+The first thing I noticed was that she had blood coming from her mouth and nose.
 It doesn’t take a veterinarian’s degree to know that this was a bad sign.

 “You’re okay,” I cooed softly, stroking her head.
 “It’s okay.
 Don’t be afraid.”